“To always navigate between what I as a violinist want to be and do not want to be.

 Further, Anna Neubert has been collaborating with textile artist Nicole Kiersz on research of the intersections of music and weaving since 2020.

-In addition, she performs as a violinist in concerts of electronicID, in productions of the Junge Oper Dortmund, as well as with guitarist Leonhard Spies.
+In addition, she performs as a violinist and performer in concerts of electronicID, in productions of the Junge Oper am Rhein and Junge Oper Dortmund/Bonn, as well as with guitarist Leonhard Spies.
 She also performs a staged version of G. Kurtág’s Kafka Fragments with soprano Marie Heeschen.

 After studying classical violin in Cologne and Paris Anna Neubert has specialized in the critical interpretation of contemporary music, for example through participation at the Lucerne Festival Academy.